Nickkong112/Deep-Learning-Algorithm-Blackjack/README.md

        9   H  H  H  S  S  H  H  S  S  S  S            9   H  H  H  S  S  S  S  H  S  S  S
       10   H  H  H  H  S  S  S  H  S  S  S           10   H  H  H  H  S  S  H  H  S  S  S
       11   S  S  H  H  S  H  H  S  H  S  S           11   H  S  S  S  S  H  H  H  S  H  S

+We can see how our model will play based on the inputs of the player’s cards, dealer face up card, and if the player has an ace or not.
+Our AI table is currently not ideal for making a profit against the dealer, but our AI is able to play blackjack with an overall win average of 32%.